ocpi/ocpi/mod_locations_and_evses.md

  Value              |  Description
 :-------------------|:-------------
- on_street          |  Parking in public space.
+ ON_STREET          |  Parking in public space.
- parking_garage     |  Multistorey car park.
+ PARKING_GARAGE     |  Multistorey car park.
- underground_garage |  Multistorey car park, mainly underground. parking_lot        |  A cleared area that is intended for parking vehicles, i.e. at super markets, bars, etc. other              |  None of the given possibilities. unknown            |  Parking location type is not known by the operator (default).
+ UNDERGROUND_GARAGE |  Multistorey car park, mainly underground.
+ PARKING_LOT        |  A cleared area that is intended for parking vehicles, i.e. at super markets, bars, etc.
+ OTHER              |  None of the given possibilities.
+ UNKNOWN            |  Parking location type is not known by the operator (default).

 ### 5.12 ParkingRestriction *enum*